What is Florida Personal Injury Law?

 If you are suddenly and seriously hurt in an accident, you might start hearing medical professionals and friends and family use the phrase “personal injury.”
 From a legal standpoint, personal injury refers to a type of lawsuit through which a victim or their families can obtain compensation when they get hurt because of the negligent actions of another person.

 Florida personal injury law allows victims to recover certain damages when they are hurt because of the negligence of another person or company, or when they are intentionally harmed.
+If you’re looking for guidance, consulting a Miami personal injury lawyer can be crucial in understanding your rights under this law.

 What is considered a personal injury?

 A personal injury occurs when a person suffers a physical injury.
 It is considered a personal injury when an injury occurs to someone’s physical body rather than to their property.
 A personal injury can also include damage to property, but it must also involve physical harm.
+For individuals in Florida, personal injury law can provide avenues for compensation in such cases.

 What is Florida negligence law?

 Florida negligence laws allow a person to recover when they suffer an injury at the hands of someone else.
 A person can recover under a theory of negligence or strict liability.
+If you’re unsure about your case, reaching out to a personal injury lawyer in Miami can help you navigate these laws effectively.

 Negligence means that the person that caused the injury did not act in a way that a reasonably careful person would have acted in the same situation.
 To win a negligence case, you must prove that the other party had a duty to act carefully, that they breached this duty, that you suffered injuries and that your injuries directly occurred because of their failure to act carefully.